 This classification of existing cloud models is not new.
 The “Datacenter Virtualization” and “Infrastructure Provider” cloud models have received different names by different authors: “Enterprise Cloud” and “Next Generation Cloud” by many analysts, “Cloud-in” and “Cloud-out” by Lydia Leong, “Enterprise Cloud “and “Open Cloud” by Randy Bias, “Enterprise Cloud” and “Private Cloud” by Simon Wardley, “Private Cloud” and “Public Cloud” by Matt Asay, and “Policy-based Clouds” and “Design for fail Clouds” by Massimo Re Ferrè, who also categorized these models as “Design Infrastructure to support Applications” versus “Design Applications that leverage Infrastructures”.

 Two Different Flavors of Cloud Management Platforms

 Existing open-source CMPs can be placed somewhere in between both models.
-We have created a chart, the CMP Quadrant, aiming to aid corporations to better understand the present and future landscape of the cloud market.
-One of the dimensions is the “Cloud Model” and the second one represents “Flexibility” in terms of the capabilities of the product to adapt to datacenter services and to be customized to provide a differentiated cloud service.
-This dimension captures the grade of adaptability of the product, and goes from low to high.
-Finally, we have placed in the chart the main open-source players in the cloud ecosystem: Eucalyptus, CloudStack, OpenStack and OpenNebula… or at least those tools that are commonly compared to OpenNebula by our users and customers.
+We have created a chart, the CMP Quadrant, aiming to aid corporations in better understanding the present and future landscape of the cloud market.
+One of the dimensions is the “Cloud Model” and the second one represents “Flexibility” in terms of the product’s capabilities to adapt to data center services and to be customized to provide a differentiated cloud service.
+This dimension captures the grade of adaptability of the product and goes from low to high.
+Finally, we have placed in the chart the main open-source players in the cloud ecosystem: Eucalyptus, CloudStack, OpenStack, and OpenNebula… or at least those tools that are commonly compared to OpenNebula by our users and customers.

 Some important clarifications,